All Episodes

 That means that they're only going to put the bare minimum required so they can go ahead and get an arrest warrant, right?

-So they file the criminal complaint in support of getting an arrest warrant to go pick this chick up.
+So they filed a criminal complaint in support of getting an arrest warrant to go pick this chick up.

 Then, when they go to trial, everything's going to come out.

-Oh shit SBC Robinson was one of the last people known to have seen Gien on April 22nd 2020 SPC Robinson stated he texted Guen to inform her he was in an arms room.
+On April 22nd, 2020, SPC Robinson stated he texted Guyan to inform her he was in the arms room.

-He said she she read serial numbers for equipment.
+He said she read serial numbers for equipment.

-Oh, he said she read serial numbers for equipment, and afterward he gave her paperwork and the sale number for a 50 caliber machine gun, which needed to be serviced.
+Oh, he said she read serial numbers for equipment and afterward he gave her paperwork and the serial number for a 50 caliber machine gun which needed to be serviced.

 He said she left the arms room and he believed she would have next gone to the motor pool.

-Witnesses at the motor pool prepared to receive the paperwork from Gien stated she did not arrive with the papers.
+Witnesses at the motor pool prepared to receive the paperwork from Guienne stated she did not arrive with the papers.

 Hmm.